MelanieLinares/portfolio-new/site/content/post/building-a-better-internal-starbucks-portal-to-improve-resource-management.md

   - javascript
   - react
   - typescript
+preview_responsibilities:
+  - Develop components with React and TypeScript
+  - Edit existing design system widgets
+  - Collaborate with product and design teams to define features and identify opportunities for improvement
+  - Give feedback on error messages, notifications, and data visualization to improve ux and accessibility
+preview_intro: Managing data can be a pain if errors get in the way of completing tasks.
+My role involved developing components with React and TypeScript.
+The Starbucks team needed to easily see information on assets being managed.
+A main dashboard with access to all data and the ability to display cross-data information was proposed.
+preview_problem: The Starbucks internal Starbucks portal experienced sync issues and error management issues.
 technology: UI Design, Design System integration
 duration: 2 months
 introheading: Updating a dashboard UI for a better management workflow